On this page

 A/B testing in a Funnel Analysis chart

-For best practices, including tips on instrumentation, see the How to Analyze A/B Tests Results in Amplitude article.
+For best practices, including tips on instrumentation, refer to How to Analyze A/B Tests Results in Amplitude.

 In Amplitude, A/B testing lets you compare the funnel conversion performance of two or more user segments against each other.
-You can view results as improvement, which describes the performance of a segment compared to the baseline—or as statistical significance, which show you the probability of observing a difference as extreme as what you saw, assuming the control and treatment have the same mean.
+View results as improvement, which describes the performance of a segment compared to the baseline, or as statistical significance, which shows the probability of observing a difference as extreme as what you saw, assuming the control and treatment have the same mean.

-Amplitude, by default, uses the first segment added to the funnel analysis as the baseline, but you can change this in the Baseline segment drop-down menu.
+By default, Amplitude uses the first segment added to the funnel analysis as the baseline.
+Change this in the Baseline segment drop-down menu.

 A/B Test - Improvement